PitneyBowes/pitneybowes-360api-shipping-csharp/README.md

-# com.pitneybowes.api360 - the C# library for the Shipping APIs
+# C# library for the API 360 Shipping APIs

 ### Introduction